bobbywalters/webvtt/readme.txt

 As an example, a video file named `'my-video.mp4'` would be able to leverage uploaded track files named:

-* `'my-video-chapters-en.vtt'` to add a chapters listing in English
+* `'my-video-chapters-en.vtt'` to add English chapters
-* `'my-video-subtitles-en.vtt'` to add a subtitles track in English
+* `'my-video-subtitles-en.vtt'` to add English subtitles
-* `'my-video-subtitles-es.vtt'` to add a subtitles track in Spanish
+* `'my-video-subtitles-es.vtt'` to add Spanish subtitles

 == Installation ==